RutujaMoholkar/RutujaMoholkar/README.md

 ## My Projects

 ➢ Vitamin Deficiency Detection using Image Processing and Neural Network:
 * Overview
   A cost free Artificial Intelligence based desktop application to detect vitamin deficiency in humans using pictures of specific body organs is introduced.

-* Technologies Used
-  Python 3.9
-  MYSQL Server 8.0

 ➢ Amazon Clone Project:
 * Overview